forlond/phpunit-testing-tools/docs/jms_serializer.md

 - Depending on the context a correct `GraphNavigatorInterface` instance is necessary.
 - The `metadataFactory` property is for internal use and it will be replaced by the test case.

-#### Simulate Navigation
+#### Initial Graph Navigation

-If the test requires an initial navigation, this can be done with the `pushInitialVisiting` method.
+If the test requires an initial navigation, this can be done with the `pushInitialGraph` method.
 This is useful if the logic depends on some context's properties such as the _depth_, _metadata_, etc.

 ```php